stevezaluk/mtgjson-api/README.md

 #### Log Flags

-Finally you can define the path in which log files are stored using the following flag:
+Finally, you can define the path in which log files are stored using the following flag:

 * Log Path (string) ```log.path``` - The unix path to store log files in